TRZLedgerFoundation/templates/community/x402-template/README.md

-# X402 Next.js Solana Template
+# X402 Next.js Trezoa Template

-**A simple Next.js starter template with X402 payment protocol integration for Solana.**
+**A simple Next.js starter template with X402 payment protocol integration for Trezoa.**

 This template demonstrates a streamlined implementation of the X402 payment protocol using the `x402-next` package, making it easy to add cryptocurrency payment gates to your Next.js applications.